-If a connection attempt matches the condition of a rule and the identity check succeeds, the rule’s action is performed.
+If a connection attempt matches the condition of a rule and the identity check is successful, the rule’s action is performed.
 If more than one rule matches a particular connection attempt, the one with the highest precedence is used.

-The condition properties of a rule define on which condition the rule matches a connection.
+The condition properties of a rule define by which condition the rule matches a connection.
 They are analogous to their connection counterparts.